xwmx/pandoc-ruby/README.md

 puts @converter.convert
 ```

-This takes the Markdown formatted file and converts it to reStructuredText.
+This takes the Markdown formatted string and converts it to reStructuredText.

 You can also use the `#convert` class method: